twomice/com.joineryhq.profcond/README.md

   jQuery selector, with jQuery().insertAfter().
 * 'is_price_change': TRUE if this field is a price field and changing it should update the total amount.
 Defaults to FALSE.
+* 'addClass': A CSS class name, to be applied to the element with jQuery().addClass().
+* 'removeClass': A CSS class name, to be removed from the element with jQuery().removeClass().
 * 'triggerEvents' (experimental): An array of event types, to be triggered on the element with jQuery().trigger().
 * 'copyValue' (experimental): The element is assumed to be a field, the value